sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 Its time to get a full circle of websocket functionality up and running.
 Like our User Client , the Service Provider is a typescript application, bundles using Parcel and has the same npm dependencies.
 Lets re-iterate the same steps we went earlier.

-Lets go ahead back to our root folder 'Simple Mixnet Websocket Project' and create a new folder, 'Service Provider'
+Lets go ahead back to our root folder 'Simple Service Provider Tutorial' and create a new folder, 'Service Provider'

 :::note
     Our Folder Structure (so far)

-    Simple Mixnet Websocket Project/
+    Simple Service Provider Tutorial/
     ├─ User Client/
     │  ├─ src/
     │  │  ├─ index.html